 - Offer as much encouragement and support as you can to these students, who often face barriers to testing that more economically secure students may not encounter.

 - Help connect fee-waiver recipients to the full suite of free SAT and SAT Subject Test practice materials.

 - Provide reminders and assistance in planning transportation and other logistics.

 If you know the annual income of a student's family, you can use the reduced lunch guidelines listed in the USDA income eligibility chart for the National School Lunch Program as your primary source in determining student eligibility.
 For more information and for other eligibility criteria, consult Test-Specific Guidelines.

 The same income guidelines apply to students living abroad who are United States citizens and will be testing outside the United States.

 - Fee waivers may be used by nationals of countries other than the United States who live and test in the United States or U.S. territories and who meet the eligibility requirements.

-- Fee waivers cover the cost of regular registration, the international processing fee, and the surcharge for India or Pakistan (if applicable) for U.S. citizens testing abroad.
+- Fee waivers cover the cost of regular registration, and the non U.S. regional fee.
 The student is responsible for all other fees.